baites/baites.github.io/_posts/2018-01-29-inhomogeneous-linear-recurrence-sequence.md

 in where \\|P_O(z)\\| and \\|Q_O(z)\\| are polynomials that form a rational generating function for homogeneous \\|f_n\\| sequence, e.i. the sequence resulting of linear recurrence for case \\|g_n = 0\\| as defined also previous sections.

 In summary, we define *sufficient condition* so the *inhomogeneous sequence* has a *rational function* as its generator.
-Therefore, we can now used what was developed in the previous blog to derive a close form[^2].
+Therefore, we can now use what was developed in the previous blog to derive a closed form[^2].

 There is however one caveat.
 The polynomial order or degree for \\|\text{deg}(P)\\| and \\|\text{deg}(Q)\\| depend on \\|G(z)\\|, and  it could be not true that \\|\text{deg}(P) < \text{deg}(Q)\\| as it was always the case homogeneous recurrence sequences.
 As result the *partial fraction decomposition* of the generating function for the whole sequence could contain a residual polynomial with coefficients \\|h_i\\| resulting in